soapy-dns/retirement-calc/README.md

 Application documentation uses MDX.
 We do not use the remote version of MDX as the non-remote version doesn't need frontmatter, we can make use of the file structure, and it integrates better with existing components.

+## Double rendering

+reactStrictMode: true, in nextConfig will cause double rendering.
+This can help you spot bugs so best to leave it.

 ## find out what is running on port 3000

 pkill next-serv